Wade Meckler: College

 Meckler played college baseball as a walk-on at Oregon State University while majoring in finance.
-He never received a scholarship from the school.
-He was cut from the baseball team after his freshman year in 2019 in which he had one hit in only 10 at bats, by new coach Mitch Canham, and did not make the team in 2020.
-Meckler rejoined the team in 2021.
+He never received a scholarship from the school and was cut from the baseball team after his freshman year in 2019.
+In summer 2019, he played summer ball with the Duluth Huskies of the Northwoods League.
+He returned to Oregon State for his sophomore year, but did not make the baseball team.
+Meckler rejoined the Beavers in 2021.

 In 2021 with Oregon State he batted .303/.396/.472 in 142 at bats, playing 21 games in right field and 15 games in left field, playing most of the season with a hamstring injury.
+That summer, he played for the Ridgefield Raptors of the West Coast League.
 In 2022 with Oregon State he batted leadoff and hit .347/.456(4th in the Pac-12 Conference/.478, leading the conference with 81 runs and 23 doubles, with 12 stolen bases, and 53 walks (3rd) vs. 49 strikeouts in 268 at bats while playing 50 games in left field and seven games in right field.
 He was named All-Pac-12 First Team, Corvallis Regional All-Tournament Team, CoSIDA Academic All-District 8, and was named Collegiate Baseball National Player of the Week on April 25.
 In his college career, he batted .326/.435/.467 in 420 at bats while on defense he had a 1.000 fielding percentage in 134 chances.